emse-sas/sca_framework/README.rst

 Purposes
 ===============================================================

-SCABox aims at popularizing the side-channel analysis by allowing easy experiment and development.
+SCABox aims at popularizing the SCA analysis by allowing easy experiment and development.
 Furthermore it allows to replace oscilloscope based SCA test-bench with only an FPGA SoC.

-- **Learn** side-channel analysis and co-design development
+- **Learn** SCA analysis and co-design development
 - **Reproduce** the attacks achieved by state of the art
 - **Characterize** the hardware security of your devices and software